Geological Museum of the Dolomites

-The Geological Museum of the Dolomites (in Italian Museo Geologico delle Dolomiti) is located in Predazzo, Fiemme Valley, in the Trentino Italian province.
+The Geological Museum of the Dolomites (in Italian Museo Geologico delle Dolomiti) is located in Predazzo, Fiemme Valley, in the Trentino province of Italy.
 It is managed by the Comune of Predazzo and the Science Museum (MUSE) of Trento since 2012.

 History

-It was founded in 1899 in order to valorize the geological and natural heritage of the Dolomites through dedicated expositions of minerals, fossils, rocks, etc. After being transferred a few times during the XX century, it has its basis in the former "house of tourism and handicraft" in the main square of the village.
+Interest in the geology of the Dolomites started in the 18th century, in the form of explorers and naturalists from all over the world.
+By the 19th century, geologists and scientists made the hotel "Nave D'Oro" (Golden Ship) in Predazzo the base for their explorations: Alexander von Humboldt, Jean Baptiste Elie de Beaumont, Charles Lyell, Roderick Murchison, Amelia Edwards and many more.

-In 2009, together with the Dolomites, it was inserted in the World Heritage List by UNESCO.
+The museum was founded in 1899 in order publicize the geological and natural heritage of the Dolomites through exhibits of minerals, fossils, rocks, etc. The collection, after a few moves in the 20th century, is now housed in the former "house of tourism and handicraft" in the main square of Predazzo.

-In 2012 it became part of the MUSE (Science Museum of Trento).
+In 2009, as part of the representation for the Dolomites themselves, the museum was inserted in the World Heritage List by UNESCO.

-The refurbishment of summer 2015 has contributed to valorize both the collection and the origins of the museum itself.
-The initial interest for the geology of the Dolomites took in fact place in the XVIII century, in the form of explorations and studies conducted by scientists coming from all over the world.
-Geologists, naturalists, explorers and scientists gathered in the hotel "Nave D'Oro" (Golden Ship) of Predazzo in order to study the peculiar geological formations in the area: Alexander von Humboldt, Jean Baptiste Elie de Beaumont, Charles Lyell, Roderick Murchison, Amelia Edwards and many more.
+In 2012 it became part of the MUSE (Science Museum of Trento).The refurbishment of summer 2015 enhanced the collection and the museum itself.

 Exposition

-The museum owns more than 12,000 pieces, both geologic and fossil, and the hugest collection of invertebrates fossils of the Middle-Triassic cliffs in all Italy.
-It manages also an external educational itinerary, called "Dos Capèl geological path" (from Italian: Sentiero Geologico del Dos Capèl), that can be viseted during summer.
+The museum owns more than 12,000 items, both geologic and fossil, and the largest collection of invertebrate fossils of the Middle Triassic epoch in all Italy.
+It manages also an external educational itinerary, called "Dos Capèl geological path" (from Italian: Sentiero Geologico del Dos Capèl), that can be visited during summer.

-The museum is located in the main square of Predazzo.
-After the refurbishment of 2015, the hall remember the historical hotel "Nave d'Oro" (Golden Ship), with testimonials of the flourishing scientific and geological studies of the 18th century.
-The ground floor hosts an exposition regarding the history of the Dolomites and their scientific discovery.
-In the basement it is possible to explore the different mountain chains of Fiemme Valley and Fassa Valley: Lagorai, Latemar, Catinaccio, Marmolada-Monzoni and Sella.
+After the refurbishment of 2015, the hall replicates a room of the hotel "Nave d'Oro" (Golden Ship), with testimonials of the flourishing scientific and geological studies of the 18th century.
+The ground floor hosts an exposition about the history of the Dolomites and their scientific discovery.
+In the basement it is possible to explore the different mountain chains of the Fiemme Valley and Fassa Valley: Lagorai, Latemar, Catinaccio, Marmolada-Monzoni and Sella.

 The museum hosts also a scientific library with over 4,000 volumes regarding geology, mineralogy and paleontology, with a specific section dedicated to history and antiques.